-There are five libraries located around City University.
-The University Library is at the Northampton Square campus, with specialist collections for business (at the Cass Business School, Bunhill Row), law (at the City Law School, Gray's Inn Place and in the Innovation Building at Northampton Square) and health (in the School of Health Sciences building at West Smithfield).
+There are four libraries located around City University.
+The University Library is at the Northampton Square campus, with specialist collections for business (at the Cass Business School, Bunhill Row) and law (at the City Law School, Gray's Inn Place and in the Innovation Building at Northampton Square).
 Directions to all the libraries can be found on the City University website.

-There are group study spaces available at the University Library, Cass Learning Resource Centre and West Smithfield Library.
-Rooms are set aside for group study at the University Library at Northampton Square, at West Smithfield Library and at the City Law School Library (Northampton Square).
-These can be booked (using your username and password) via the Library bookings page.
+There are group study spaces available at the University Library, Cass Learning Resource Centre and the Law Libraries.
+There are bookable rooms at the University Library at Northampton Square, and at the City Law School Libraries at Gray’s Inn Place and Northampton Square.
+These can be booked via the Library bookings page

 Most of our libraries have silent study areas.
 Please look for the signs indicating the silent study areas, or ask at the service desk for guidance.
 Please familiarise yourself with our code of conduct by reading our page on Your study environment and the local guidelines displayed around the study floors.